dhth/omm/README.md

 go install github.com/dhth/omm@latest
 ```

-Or get the binaries directly from a
+Or get the binaries directly from a [release][2].
+Read more about verifying the
-[release](https://github.com/dhth/omm/releases).
-Refer to [this][1] guide for
-instructions on downloading and verifying the integrity of binaries.
+authenticity of released artifacts [here](#-verifying-release-artifacts).

 💡 Guide
 ---